Liouville quantum gravity as a mating of trees: Quantum surfaces

+\begin{remark} Suppose that $2/\gamma^2 > 1$ (so that Lemma~\ref{lem::moment_bound} below applies; see also Lemma~\ref{lem::negative_drift_first_moment}).
+By \cite[Proposition~1.2]{ds2011kpz}, we have that the conditional expectation of the quantum mass of the surface given $X$ (i.e., the projection of the field onto the subspace $\CH_1(\strip)$ of $\CH(\strip)$ with fixed additive constant) is (up to a multiplicative constant) given by

-\begin{remark} Note that the length of a given excursion $e$ of $Y$ from $0$ as in Definition~\ref{def::skinny_wedge_bessel} is equal to a non-random constant times the conditional expectation of the quantum mass of the quantum surface described by $h_e$ given $e$ (recall~\eqref{eqn::mass_qv}). \end{remark}
+Therefore the length of a given excursion $e$ of $Y$ from $0$ as in Definition~\ref{def::skinny_wedge_bessel} is equal to a non-random constant times the conditional expectation of the quantum mass of the quantum surface described by $h_e$ given $e$ (recall~\eqref{eqn::mass_qv}). \end{remark}

 We will see in Section~\ref{sec::structure_theorems} and Section~\ref{sec::quantumwedge} that the manner in which we string together a sequence of quantum disks in Definition~\ref{def::skinny_wedge_bessel} using a Bessel process is natural in the context of quantum wedges.
 In particular, we will show that the beaded surface which arises by slicing a thick wedge with an independent boundary intersecting $\SLE_\kappa(\rho_1;\rho_2)$ process yields a thin wedge as defined in Definition~\ref{def::skinny_wedge_bessel}.